 Yes, there are limited options available through the concession stands at the arena (coffee, soda, tea, packaged snacks).
-The ceremony is also followed by a light reception with limited items.
 No "outside food or drinks" are permitted in the facility.

 Contact the Dean of Students Office to make arrangements to get a handicapped parking pass.

 Lightly spray your gown with water and hang in a hot bathroom to steam the wrinkles out.
 You can also lightly iron with a damp cloth between the gown and the iron.
 A steamer is also available in the line-up area at rehearsal and the morning of commencement.

 Graduation applications may be submitted the semester prior to degree completion.
 Prescott Campus applications should be submitted to the Records Office in Building 12.
 Be sure to keep in touch with the Records Office to verify that all paperwork is in and that you are eligible to graduate.
 Worldwide applications should be submitted to the Worldwide Office.